matheushpr9/Python-TDD/README.md

 > **1.** You may not write production code unless you've first
 > written a **failing unit test**.

+Basically write a failing test first.

 ---

 > **2.** You may not write not write more of a unit test than is **sufficient to fail**.

+So, write just enough test to fail

 ---

 > **3.** You may not write more production code than is **sufficient to** make the **failing unit test pass**.

+Finally, write just enough code to pass.

 ---